-Research assignments are due at the date and time they are due in the front office and must be verified (stamped with date and time) by Nursing Office Personnel.
+Research assignments are due at the date and time specified in this course outline.
+They are to be submitted to the Nursing Office personnel and must be verified (stamped with date and time).
 Extensions on assignments may be granted and must be negotiated with the instructor prior to the due date and with a date specified for late submissions.
 Extensions will not be granted the day the assignment is due.

 A penalty of one letter grade per day will be deducted from the final grade of a late assignment.
-For example, a paper graded at a C would receive an adjusted grated of C- if handed in one day late.
+For example, a paper graded at a C would receive an adjusted grade of C- if handed in one day late.

 It is the responsibility of the student to ensure electronically submitted papers and assignments are delivered and retrievable to the instructor (i.e. blackboard drop box or emailing assignments).
-If the instructor is unable to open documents or if documents are sent in error via electronically, the assignment will be considered late and the student will have one letter grade deducted from the final grade.
+If the instructor is unable to open the documents or if they are sent in error, the assignment will be considered late and the student will have one letter grade deducted from the final grade.
 It is highly recommended that students ensure their assignments have been retrieved by the tutor prior to the due date and time.

-In the statistics portion of the course, assignments will be handed out at the beginning of class and handed into the instructor at the end of that same class.
+In the statistics portion of the class, assignments will be handed out in class and returned to the instructor at the end of that same class.